Updated numerical study of transverse single-spin asymmetries in single-inclusive pion production from lepton-nucleon collisions: Numerical Predictions and Comparison with Experimental Data

 We consider now the separate contributions (at LO) from the terms in $A_N$ involving $f_{1T}^\perp$, $H_1^\perp$, and $\tilde{H}$.
 The Sivers-like ($f_{1T}^\perp$) piece is larger for $\pi^+$ than $\pi^-$ and dominates over the Collins-like pieces ($H_1^\perp$ and $\tilde{H}$) in the case of the former.
 The $H_1^\perp$ and $\tilde{H}$ terms have opposite signs, with the latter giving the main source of the $\pi^-$ asymmetry, aided by a partial cancellation between the $f_{1T}^\perp$ and $H_1^\perp$ terms.
 An interesting observation is that if the $\tilde{H}$ term was negligible for $\pi^-$ production (which corresponds to the unfavored $\tilde{H}(z)$ FF being very small due to $u$-quark dominance from the $e_q^2$ factor in the asymmetry (\ref{e:dsigUT}) and also the fact that the transversity PDF for the $u$ quark is much larger in magnitude than the $d$ quark), then the LO theoretical calculation would be very close to the data.
 This highlights the importance of better constraining $\tilde{H}(z)$ in future measurements/analyses.

 The results where NLO unpolarized corrections are included bring $A_N$ in much better agreement with the data.
 This perhaps is not unexpected since we have increased the denominator of $A_N$ without changing the numerator.
-However, the fact that quantitatively the NLO corrections in the denominator alter $A_N$ in this manner did not have to be the case from the outset -- they could have only marginally changed the asymmetry or caused it to become negligible.
+The fact, though, that quantitatively the NLO corrections in the denominator alter $A_N$ in this manner did not have to be the case from the outset -- they could have only marginally changed the asymmetry or caused it to become negligible.
 We of course cannot say anything definitive about how a full NLO calculation of $A_N$ would compare to the measurements since the NLO corrections in the numerator have not been calculated yet.
 Nevertheless, the study performed here may suggest that NLO corrections to the $A_N$ numerator are small (or need to be small) to account for the HERMES measurements.
+However, typically NLO corrections have similar impact on unpolarized and polarized cross sections so that there is a partial cancellation in the ratio that does not change the corresponding asymmetry significantly.
+One example in the context of the process under consideration here is the work in Ref.~\cite{Hinderer:2017ntk}.
+The authors analyzed NLO corrections to the (twist-2) longitudinal double-spin asymmetry $A_{LL}$ in $\vec{\ell}\,\vec{N}\to hX$.
+Overall, they found the theoretical computation of $A_{LL}$ at NLO decreased the asymmetry but still was above the available data from SLAC E155.
+Of note as well were the predictions for HERMES kinematics did not show a drastic change between LO and NLO.

-This does not necessarily imply that the NLO pieces to each individual term ($f_{1T}^\perp, H_1^\perp, \tilde{H}$) are small but perhaps a cancellation occurs that makes the overall NLO corrections to the $A_N$ numerator much smaller than the NLO corrections to the $A_N$ denominator.
+This raises the question as to whether it is reasonable to think NLO corrections for $A_N$ in $\ell\, N^\uparrow \to h X$ will behave differently, and if there remain discrepancies with the HERMES data (even with an NLO computation), what this implies about the applicability of the perturbative QCD framework utilized here.
+In connection to the former, given the twist-3 nature of $A_N$, and the fact that there are three different types of terms that enter ($f_{1T}^\perp, H_1^\perp, \tilde{H}$), it would not be surprising that there is less cancellation between numerator and denominator at NLO for $A_N$ compared to $A_{LL}$.
+That is, the NLO pieces to each individual term ($f_{1T}^\perp, H_1^\perp, \tilde{H}$) may not be small, but perhaps a cancellation occurs between them when added together that makes the overall NLO corrections to the $A_N$ numerator much smaller than the NLO corrections to the $A_N$ denominator.